anubha-sap/sales-and-service-cloud-extensions/README.md

 These samples are implemented in multiple languages and demonstrate various extension capabilities of Sales and Service Cloud.

 ## Requirements
-Running various samples requires specific requirements which are mentioned in the *Prerequisites* section of each sample.
+Running various samples requires specific requirements which are mentioned in the *Prerequisites* section of each sample

 ## Samples
  [Vehicle Service Extension Sample](./VehicleServiceExtensionSample)